erincatto/box2c/docs/dynamics.md

 contact points across time steps.
 The ids contain geometric features indices that help to distinguish one contact point from another.

-Contacts are created when two fixture's AABBs overlap.
+Contacts are created when two shape's AABBs overlap.
 Sometimes collision filtering will prevent the creation of contacts.
 Contacts are destroyed with the AABBs cease to overlap.

-So you might gather that there may be contacts created for fixtures that are not touching (just their AABBs).
+So you might gather that there may be contacts created for shapes that are not touching (just their AABBs).
 Well, this is correct.
 It's a
 \"chicken or egg\" problem.
 We don't know if we need a contact object until one is created to analyze the collision.
 We could delete the